What is Kombucha?

 How and Why to do a Continuous Brew of Kombucha

 You can brew Kombucha in batches or do a continuous brew.
 I do a continuous brew of Kombucha because I find it is less work, I get a constant supply of Kombucha, and it varies the nutritive properties contained in the Kombucha because it contains tea in various stages of fermentation.
-To do a continuous brew you will of course need a scoby.
-You can buy them live online with starter tea from here, or dehydrated from here.
+To do a continuous brew you will of course need a live kombucha scoby or you can buy a dehydrated kombucha scoby.
 I recommend live.
 These are both reputable sources, but I got mine from my neighbor, as I stated above.
 There are Facebook groups dedicated to giving away fermentation starters of all kinds, so that is another option.
 You will also need a large container for brewing.
 I use a 2.5 gallon glass container with a plastic spigot.
-Here is one that is similar to mine.
 Don’t use a plastic or metal container.
 You will need a cloth and rubber bands to fasten it on.
 I use cut up receiving blankets, but you could use cloth napkins or other thinner cloths (don’t use cheesecloth).
 I use a loose, bulk organic Oolong tea in my Kombucha.
 It is a blend of black and green tea.
 I like it because it has less caffeine than black tea (I am sensitive to caffeine) and a milder taste.
 The milder taste is nice because I do a second fermentation to flavor my Kombucha.
 (See below for instructions.)
 You can use decaf tea, but pay attention to how it was decaffeinated.
 I use plain organic sugar.
-This is one instance that the other more nutritive sweeteners like maple syrup and honey won’t work.
-(Unless you are brewing Jun which uses green tea and honey.
-One of my favorite blogs, Nourished Kitchen, has an excellent how-to post on Jun.
-Brewing Jun is on my to-do list and as soon as I do it, you can expect a post about it from me as well.)
+This is one instance that the other more nutritive sweeteners like maple syrup and honey don’t work as well.
+(Unless you are brewing Jun which uses green tea and honey.)

 Basic Kombucha Ratio for one gallon of tea: